hyunyuk/Project_4/README.md

 *Height
 *Weight

 The dashboard has two parts.
-The first part presents an overview of the college, position, and value of players who have been drafted over the years.
+The first part presents an overview of the grade, position, and value of players who have been drafted over the years.
 INSERT_IMAGE

 The second part breaks down how common the height and weight of drafted players are by position and round drafted.
 INSERT_IMAGE

  ### Interactive Elements
  The dashboard we created is very interactive with the use of the filter action.
-On the first page, the college and positions visuals can be filtered by draft round.
+The grade and position visuals can be filtered on the first page by draft round.
 On the second page, the weight and height graphs can be filtered by both position and draft round.
 The filter action adjusts the data behind the scenes and presents a visual with data based on what was chosen.
 All filters are in dropdown menus that allow for multiple values to be chosen.